jacobobryant/biff/libs/authenticate/docs/schema.md

 ### :biff.auth/skip-captcha

 Boolean, default false.
-When true, a captcha test is not required to request a signin code or link.
-This setting is only meant for development.
+When true, a captcha test is not required to request a signin code.
+This setting should only be used in development.

 ### :biff.auth/skip-csrf-protection

 Boolean, default false.
 When true, the Reitit routes will not be wrapped with `ring.middleware.anti-forgery`.
 You should only set this if you have other CSRF protection in place.

-### :biff.auth/verify-link-page

-String, default `/signup/verify`.
-The path for the signin-via-link verification page.
-Used for redirects.
+CSRF protection prevents an attacker from getting victims to sign in to the attacker's account.